ositaka/soul-healing-decapcms/data/page/home.md

       A Unique Connection with the Spirit World

-      Through years of devotion, I have cultivated a special relationship with my spirit controls—those benevolent guides who assist me in this work.
-This bond allows for a sharper, more precise flow of healing power, tailored to your unique needs.
-Whether your wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than my own.
+      Through years of devotion, Tiago has cultivated a special relationship with spirit controls—benevolent guides assisting in this work.
+This bond allows for a sharper, more precise flow of healing power, tailored to each individual's unique needs.
+Whether wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago's own.